-Foundations (DBH 1000), ePortfolio (DBH 1100), and Culminating Project course (DBH 9101, 9102, 9103) uses a pass/fail grading system.
+Certain courses use a Pass/Fail Grading Scale.
+Any course using the Pass/Fail Grading Scale will note the grading scale in the syllabus.
 The faculty overseeing the course determines all final grades.
 The pass or fail grade will be based on a balance evaluation of both qualitative (e.g., participation in webinars) and quantitative (completion of assignments) data.
 Final Grades will be posted as follows:

-Grading Scale - F Grading Scale - Foundations and Culminating Project Course (DBH 9101, 9102, 9103) ONLY Grade Grade Code Description Passing Р Passing the course (students who have completed the required assignments with a total grade of 80% or above) Failing F Failing the course (students who have not completed the required assignments or who have completed them at a total grade of 79% or lower).
+Grading Scale - Pass/Fail Grade Grade Code Description Passing Р Passing the course (students who have completed the required assignments with a total grade of 80% or above) Failing F Failing the course (students who have not completed the required assignments or who have completed them at a total grade of 79% or lower).
 A failing grade will result in a requirement to retake the course.
 The student will be unable to progress to the next cohort until a passing grade has been earned for the course.

+Incomplete Grades

-Incomplete I Incomplete (students who have completed substantial work on all assignments and require additional edits or time in the course).
-If a student requires additional time beyond the semester of enrollment to complete assigned deliverables for one or more Culminating Project cohort courses, an "I" grade may be requested.
-This grade indicates that the student has entered into a written agreement, using the Incomplete Grade Form, with the faculty member for a six-week extension of the remaining deliverables, and that the student is currently making progress towards those deliverables under the supervision of the faculty member.
-An "I" grade will result in students being unable to progress to the next cohort of DBH 9101, 9102, 9103 until the required coursework is completed and approved by the faculty member.
+Incomplete is defined as students who have completed substantial work on all assignments and require additional edits or time in the course.
+If a student requires additional time beyond the term of enrollment to complete assigned deliverables, an "I" grade may be requested.

+This grade indicates that the student has entered into a written agreement, using the Incomplete Grade Form, with the faculty member for the six-week extension of the remaining deliverables, and that the student is currently making progress towards those deliverables under the supervision of the faculty member.

+If the student is unable to complete the deliverables per the terms of the Incomplete Grade Form within the six-week extension, the student must request an additional extension, and will be subject to a continuation fee of \$350 for the additional extension.

+DBH Culminating Project ONLY

+An "I" grade will result in students being unable to progress to the next cohort of the Culminating Project series DBH 9101, 9102, 9103 until the required coursework is completed and approved by the faculty member.
 Once the coursework is approved, the faculty member will submit a Grade Change Form to the Registrar to assign the appropriate passing grade and students will be allowed to register for the next cohort of DBH 9101, 9102, 9103.
-If the student is unable to complete the deliverables per the terms of the Incomplete Grade Form within the 6-week extension, the student must request an additional extension, and will be subject to a continuation fee of \$350 for the additional extension.
 The student will be unable to progress to the next cohort of DBH 9101, 9102, 9103 until all deliverables as outlined in the Incomplete Grade Form have been satisfied and approved by the student's faculty member and Chair of the CP Committee.